Yubo-Wei/PythonStuff/README.md

 # PythonStuff
-This page will be closed before the new quarter starts.
+This page contains course materials.
+It will be closed before the new quarter starts.
 (Jan 2022)